swiftlang/swift-evolution/proposals/nnnn-uniquebox.md

 is an unsized (hence the `?Sized` for `Target`), so returning a borrow of `[T]` naturally leads them to returning `&[T]` (span) directly.

-It could look something like the following in Swift for `Unique`:
+It could look something like the following in Swift for `UniqueBox`:

 ```swift
 public protocol Deref {